 Community Resilience to Extreme Weather (CREW) Hamilton is a network designed to support its members, who in turn support the people they serve, to be prepared for weather-related emergencies.
 Members of the network contribute their unique expertise toward a plan for a neighbourhood response to extreme weather.

 The CREW Hamilton Network coordinates and collaborates for the care of our most vulnerable neighbours in preparation for extreme weather emergencies.
 This network increases the capacity of residents to prepare for and adapt to extreme weather.

 Learn how to prepare your vulnerable neighbours/clients for any weather emergencies

 Learn from and share information with network members

 Help with outreach at activities, events, workshops and outreach tables

 Share volunteers.
 Share resources.

 Please visit CREW Hamilton Network for more information: https://crewhamilton.weebly.com/

-The Lighthouse Project is a year-long pilot of Faith & the Common Good, working in the three cities of Hamilton, Brampton and Toronto to encourage the conversation around extreme weather preparedness and the role of faith communities as neighbourhood resilience hubs.
-Environment Hamilton is the Hamilton partner.
-We are rolling out the project in the wonderful Beasley Neighbourhood!
+(CREW) Hamilton network emerged from The Lighthouse Project a 2018 pilot of Faith & the Common Good, that worked in the three cities of Hamilton, Brampton and Toronto to encourage the conversation around extreme weather preparedness and the role of faith communities as neighbourhood resilience hubs.
+Environment Hamilton was the Hamilton partner.
+We rolled out the project in the wonderful Beasley Neighbourhood!

-This pilot uses community engagement strategies to promote local multi-stakeholder networks or resilience hubs.
+This pilot used community engagement strategies to promote local multi-stakeholder networks or resilience hubs.
 These contribute to extreme weather preparedness: before, during and after an event.